sketchplugins/plugin-directory/README.md

 - [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
 - [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
 - [Sketchsize](https://github.com/samlfsun/sketchsize), by samlfsun: A Sketch plugin that lets you resize your design by simple shortcuts.
 Helps you output splash screen and screenshot for app store&google play
-- [Fitter Sketch Plugin](https://github.com/pberrecloth/fitter-sketch-plugin), by Peter Berrecloth: Fit layer to artboard width, height or both
-- [Changelog](https://github.com/jacopocolo/changelog.sketchplugin), by Jacopo Colò: A simple Sketch plugin to generate artboard-based changelogs
-- [Paster](https://github.com/volorf/paster), by Oleg Frolov: Sketch plugin.
-Paste text data from clipboard to Sketch text layers
-- [Update Text Layer Name](https://github.com/creatide/sketch_update-text-layer-name), by Creatide: Sketch plugin to update Text layer names from their own text values.
-- [Dynamic Symbol Button](https://github.com/herrkris/sketch-dynamic-symbol-button), by Kristof Dreier: Adds ability to have dynamic symbol buttons which resizes when the text changes.
-- [Sketch Symbol Importer](https://github.com/sketch-symbol-importer/sketch-symbol-importer), by sketch-symbol-importer: Import symbols from on Sketch file into another.
-Maintains overrides and updates existing symbols in place.
-- [Images Reinvented](https://github.com/roydigerhund/images-reinvented), by Matthias Martin: A better way to use images in Sketch.